bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 3. Update or add `.github/dependabot.yml` ignores for impossible upgrade lines.
 4. Merge compatible PRs into `develop`.
 5. Run full JDK 8 verification.
+6. Once the release version is selected, create or reuse its exact-version milestone without a `v` prefix.
+7. Assign every Dependabot PR accounted for by the release, including closed PRs consolidated into a maintainer roll-up.
-6. Add a compact dependency-maintenance release-note entry.
+8. Add a compact dependency-maintenance release-note entry.
+9. Cross-check the maintenance entry and its constituent PRs against milestone membership.
-7. Release as patch only if requested.
+10. Release as patch only if requested.

 If Dependabot keeps reopening the same incompatible upgrade, fix the ignore rule before trying to out-click it.